-The ACCME expects organizations found to be in noncompliance with Criteria 1-13, or with the policies reviewed in the accreditation process, to demonstrate compliance through the progress report process.
+The ACCME expects organizations found to be in noncompliance with Core Accreditation Criteria or with applicable Standards of Integrity and Independence in Accredited Continuing Education, and potentially with applicable Accreditation Policies, reviewed in the accreditation process, to demonstrate compliance through the progress report process.
 The ACCME will notify providers whether they are required to submit a progress report via their decision report.

 The ACCME’s notification will include the timeline, important milestones, and a description of the progress report process.
 Generally, a first progress report must be reviewed no more than one year from the date of the original finding.
 A progress report serves as an important opportunity for a provider to demonstrate that it has mechanisms in place to make improvements to its CME program.
 The requirement to improve is an integral part of the ACCME’s accreditation system.